dwilson-usgs/seismic-plotting/README.md

 # seismic-plotting
 example codes for plotting seismic data

-These require cartopy which you can install via conda
+The maping script require cartopy which you can install via conda

 conda install cartopy